 With three kids who have each learned, grown, and thrived in our public schools, I know that our students and educators need our full support.
 When I served on the Cheshire Town Council, I fought for a budget that ensured strong funding for public schools.
 We have an responsibility to our children and their future to invest in smart, effective education programs.

 “Teaching to the test” and budget cuts at the local, state, and national levels, are failing our kids, our businesses, and our educators.
-We must insist on real results but we have an obligation to ensuring our schools have the resources they need to prepare our kids to compete for 21st Century jobs.
-That means incorporating Science, Technology, Engineering and Math (STEM) into our curriculums as well as developing a system of strong vocational training in high school, combined with apprenticeships and 1 or 2 years of post high school education.
+We must insist on real results, but we have an obligation to ensuring our schools have the resources they need to prepare our kids to compete for 21st century jobs.
+That means incorporating Science, Technology, Engineering and Math (STEM) education into our curriculums as well as developing a system of strong training at our technical high schools and at commuity colleges.
 It is the responsibility of all of us - parents, businesses leaders, elected officials, community leaders and educators alike - to build not only a strong foundation for our public schools, but also for our children and our workers to compete and thrive.

 More on Education

 WASHINGTON, D.C. – Today, Congresswoman Elizabeth Esty (CT-5) joined Congresswoman Joyce Beatty (OH-3) in introducing legislation that would empower school districts to better engage girls and underrepresented minorities in science, technology, engineering and math (STEM).
 The 21st Century STEM for Girls and Underrepresented Minorities Act (H.R.
 2773) would eliminate barriers for girls and historically underrepresented minorities in the early stages of their education.